What is the data set? Let’s look into how data sets are used in the healthcare industry.

 What is a Data Set in Healthcare?

-Healthcare analytics is based on data, and data sets in particular.
-Healthcare data sets include vast amount of medical data, various measurements, financial data, statistical data, demographics of specific populations, and insurance data, to name just a few, gathered from various healthcare data sources.
-Due to the diversity of healthcare data sources data standardization is a key pillar for efficient and meaningful use of the information and collaboration of healthcare professionals, care providers, insurers, and government agencies.
+Healthcare analytics is based on data and data sets in particular.
+Healthcare data sets include a vast amount of medical data, various measurements, financial data, statistical data, demographics of specific populations, and insurance data, to name just a few, gathered from various healthcare data sources.
+Due to the diversity of healthcare data sources, data standardization is a key pillar for efficient and meaningful use of the information and collaboration of healthcare professionals, care providers, insurers, and government agencies.

 Data interchange in the US healthcare industry is strictly regulated both on national and federal levels.
 The Health Insurance Portability and Accountability Act (HIPAA), published in 1996, is the core set of healthcare IT data standards.
 The HIPAA Rules regulate the use and disclosure of personal health information (PHI) and establish national standards to protect individuals’ electronic PHI from data theft.
 The Health Information Technology for Economic and Clinical Health Act (HITECH Act), adopted in 2009, is aimed to “improve health care quality, safety, and efficiency through the promotion of health IT, including electronic health records and private and secure electronic health information exchange”.

 Both laws insist on the importance of data interchange standards, including common encoding specifications, medical templates for structuring information, document architectures, and information models.
 And, of course, there are definite standards concerning data sets in healthcare.
 We should keep in mind that the purpose of health care data sets is to identify the data elements to be collected for each patient and to provide uniform definitions for common terms.
 Let’s take a closer look at some of these data sets.